Skip to content

 Facet joint syndrome is an inflammation of the tiny joints located between the vertebrae in your spine.
 It can be caused by repetitive motions such as lifting heavy objects or sitting for extended periods of time without proper support.
 As these tiny joints become inflamed, they start to press on the nerves coming from the spine, causing pain and discomfort.
 In extreme cases, it can also lead to issues with mobility and range of motion.

-How Massage Therapy Can Help
+How Massage Can Help

 What Kind of Massage Should I Get?

-Massage therapy is an increasingly popular option among those suffering from facet joint syndrome due to its ability to reduce inflammation while increasing circulation and reducing stress levels in the body.
-Working with an experienced therapist who understands your particular needs will help ensure that you get the most out of each session—ultimately helping you manage your condition more effectively over time.
+Massage is an increasingly popular option among those suffering from facet joint syndrome due to its ability to reduce inflammation while increasing circulation and reducing stress levels in the body.
+Working with an experienced RMT who understands your particular needs will help ensure that you get the most out of each session—ultimately helping you manage your condition more effectively over time.

 Natalie is passionate about helping you reach your goals to get you back to living a pain free life.
 Natalie does this by combining hands on massage treatments with personalized home care exercises that suit your needs.
-Natalie is trained in general Swedish massage, Trigger point therapy, Myofasical release and Joint mobilizations.
+Natalie is trained in general Swedish massage, Myofasical release and Joint mobilizations.
 Natalie can help you with a verity of different conditions including stress, pain management, overuse injuries, postural imbalances, neurological conditions, sports related injuries and so many more.